npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Mon, 24 Jun 2024 08:57:45 +0530
 ### [How corporate America is battling the rise of ‘keyboard frauds’](https://www.firstpost.com/explainers/corporate-america-battling-keyboard-frauds-13784080.html)

-Article found but Couldn't summarize
-Employees turn to several methods including ‘keyboard fraud’ as they fight productivity-obsessed corporate American work culture.
-They outsmart management into thinking that they are doing the job.
-But some have been caught and even fired
+Some Wells Fargo employees were recently fired for using "mouse jigglers" to simulate keyboard activity and appear productive during work hours.
+This practice, known as "keyboard fraud," highlights the growing debate surrounding employee monitoring  in corporate America.

+Employees use tools like mouse jigglers and software to circumvent systems that track active screen time and mouse movement, leading to what some call "productivity theater."
+Experts warn that such surveillance can backfire, potentially leading to decreased employee morale and trust.
+They argue that focusing on meaningful productivity and human connection is more effective than relying solely on metrics.

 Mon, 24 Jun 2024 06:00:13 +0530
 ### [FirstUp: First session of 18th Lok Sabha, Andhra Cabinet meeting… News today](https://www.firstpost.com/explainers/firstup-18th-lok-sabha-first-session-andhra-pradesh-cabinet-meeting-news-today-13785024.html)

-Article found but Couldn't summarize
-The first session of the 18th Lok Sabha will begin today, and the newly elected members will also take the oath.
-The first Cabinet meeting of the new NDA government in Andhra Pradesh is also scheduled.
-The Indigenous Tribal Leaders' Forum members will stage non-violent demonstrations to press for its demand for a Union Territory for the Kuki-Zo people of Manipur
+The first session of the 18th Lok Sabha commences today, with newly elected members taking the oath on June 24-25 and the Speaker's election scheduled for June 26.
+Simultaneously, the first Cabinet meeting of the new NDA government in Andhra Pradesh, led by CM N Chandrababu Naidu, takes place.
+The Indigenous Tribal Leaders' Forum (ITLF) in Manipur will hold non-violent protests demanding a Union territory for the Kuki-Zo people.

 Sun, 23 Jun 2024 14:33:16 +0530
 ### [Love lost: Can romantic breakups spark severe trauma?](https://www.firstpost.com/explainers/romantic-breakups-severe-trauma-13783624.html)